stevenleeg/thegrid/readme.md

 Also, if you're really interested in the game, I'd encourage you to follow @thegridsays on twitter.
 I'll only use it for occasional updates and it'd mean a lot to me if I could see people are actually interested in my work!

+**(9/12/12) Update:** Turns out college is a lot of work and time is incredibly precious.
+That said, the rewrite of the grid should be appearing on Github soon for all who are interested.
+I just need to document some things then it'll be ready to go!

 ---

 Thegrid is a multiplayer RTS game.
 Your goal is to defeat any other colonies on your grid by placing special tiles and collecting resources.